nais/doc/gcp/getting-started.md

 where they will have unrestricted access to all kubernetes assets.

 ### Creating a new team
-The current method for creating an Azure AD group is using a [sharepoint form][].
-Once the group has been created, you need to contact [Christer Edvartsen][] on slack and ask to make it `securityEnabled`.
-A securityEnabled group can then be manually added to the Azure Enterprise Application `Google Suite Provisioning`, which in turn will synchronize the group and its members to Google, creating the neccessary Google IAM objects.
-Contact [Frode Sundby][] for that.
-The team's owner can maintain the group's members using office 365.

-### Creating a new team

 See [Teams] for instructions to create a new team on Azure AD.
 To use GCP, a few additional measures have to be taken.